luci/luci-go/lucicfg/doc/README.md

 * **cipd_package**: a cipd package name with the executable.
 Supports the module-scoped default.
 * **cipd_version**: a version of the executable package to fetch, default is `refs/heads/main`.
 Supports the module-scoped default.
 * **cmd**: a list of strings which are the command line to use for this executable.
 If omitted, either `('recipes',)` or `('luciexe',)` will be used by Buildbucket, according to its global configuration.
 The special value of `('recipes',)` indicates that this executable should be run under the legacy kitchen runtime.
 All other values will be executed under the go.chromium.org/luci/luciexe protocol.
+* **wrapper**: an optional list of strings which are a command and its arguments to wrap around `cmd`.
+If set, the builder will run `<wrapper> -- <cmd>`.
+The 0th argument of the wrapper may be an absolute path.
+It is up to the owner of the builder to ensure that the wrapper executable is distributed to whatever machines this executable may run on.